 To ensure the opinions and priorities of children and young people are included throughout process, a pupil voice strand with additional resources is incorporated into the support offer.

-The Living Well Schools Leads and Coordinator are part of the Children and Young People team in Public Health at Bradford Council.
+The Living Well Schools Leads, Team Lead and Public Health Specialist are all part of the Healthy Communities team in Public Health at Bradford Council.

 © 2023.
 Provided by Impact on Urban Health licensed via a CC BY-NC-ND 4.0 license.